 To begin, remove the laces and wash the boots under cold tap water, using a mild soap (not a detergent!) if you wish.
 Ensure that all debris is removed from the uppers and soles.
 Rinse the boots well, especially if they have been exposed to peat, as its acidity can be particularly destructive.

-Remove the footbeds and leave everything to dry slowly and thoroughly in a cool to warm, well-ventilated area.
+Remove the footbeds and leave everything to dry slowly and thoroughly in a cool to a warm, well-ventilated area.
 If the boots are very wet it may be advisable to stuff each boot with newspaper during the drying process, replacing as required.
-Be sure NOT to attempt to accelerate the drying process by placing the boots near direct heat sources such as fires, radiators, fan heaters or boilers, as this will cause cracking and/or shrinkage of the leather and may seriously damage the bonding compounds used in the boots construction.
+Be sure NOT to attempt to accelerate the drying process by placing the boots near direct heat sources such as fires, radiators, fan heaters, or boilers, as this will cause cracking and/or shrinkage of the leather and may seriously damage the bonding compounds used in the construction of the boot.
 Again, NO HEAT!

 Uppers: Proofing & Conditioning

-Appropriate proofing and conditioning varies according to the materials used for the uppers of your boots, but in every case its main function is to feed the leather with the correct degree of support and suppleness, as well as to maximize its water resistance.
-For boots with composite leather/fabric uppers the treatment will also help maintain the water resistance and repellency of the fabric sections.
+Appropriate proofing and conditioning vary according to the materials used for the uppers of your boots, but in every case, its main function is to feed the leather with the correct degree of support and suppleness, as well as to maximize its water resistance.
+For boots with composite leather/fabric uppers, the treatment will also help maintain the water resistance and repellency of the fabric sections.

 Full Grain Leather:

-Nubuk Leather, Crosta Leather, Nubuk Leather/Fabric, Split Leather/Fabric:
+Nubuck Leather, Crosta Leather, Nubuck Leather/Fabric, Split Leather/Fabric: